Skip to content

 I introduced the idea of patterns and walked him through the way they show up and dictate our lives.
 He identified his beliefs on enoughness as a pattern and asked how we might help him be free of these beliefs.

-I introduced him to the Cycle of Change.
+I introduced him to the Cycle of Transformation.
 And we helped him move through and release the pattern in the session.

 This is some of the most powerful work we do in coaching because it moves behind helping clients simply understand or explain the problems they are facing and into the psychological work of altering the subconscious operating system that is holding them back.